-To help you do that final shaping and editing of your short story, we’ve compiled a selection of tips from the writers we’ve interviewed since our first competition was launched in 2012.
-Advice on beginnings, endings, themes, creating a stand-out story, titles and that all-important fine-editing.
+To help you edit and shape your short story before submitting it, we’ve compiled a selection of tips from some writers we’ve interviewed over the years.
+We first posted this advice back in 2016 and there’s some really useful comments on beginnings, endings, themes, creating a stand-out story, titles and that all-important fine-editing.

 - Beginnings are very important.
 Talking specifically from the point of view of judging competitions and reading stories in an endless feast with a view of festivals etc., I find beginnings are crucial to keep me reading.
 For these platforms (which I don’t think have to apply to stories in a collection), one way to get my attention is to see the first page as pulling the ring from the grenade.
 I will read to see if it goes off – I assume it will and cause the maximum amount of damage possible.
 If that grenade doesn’t go off and you’ve written an end I believe in and welcome, then I will tip my hat to you.
 I will also be a bit jealous.